Single embryo transfer vs. double embryo transfer

-In surrogacy, gestational carriers (GCs) and IPs often make this decision before the IVF cycle begins, even before legal contracts are complete.
-IPs may receive input from their clinic’s reproductive endocrinologist and embryologist to help in their decision-making.
-Due to the important nature of this topic, Heartland Surrogacy considers both a surrogate’s willingness to carry multiples and intended paretns’ desire to transfer multiple embryos during the matching process.
+Many intended parents (IPs) going through in vitro fertilization (IVF) have more than one embryo available to transfer.
+The decision whether to transfer one or more embryos is complex.
+In surrogacy, gestational carriers (GCs) and IPs often make this decision prior to matching.
+IPs may receive input from their clinic’s reproductive endocrinologist and embryologist to help make this decision.
+Due to the important nature of this topic, Heartland Surrogacy considers both a surrogate’s willingness to carry multiples and the intended parents’ desire to transfer multiple embryos during the matching process.

 Pros of SET

 The primary goal of a single embryo transfer is to reduce the risk of a multiple gestation pregnancy.
 A single embryo transfer is the most likely scenario to grow one healthy baby at a time.
 (Remember, embryos can still split into identical twins during early pregnancy).
-Singleton pregnancies have lower risks for both carrier and baby, including lower risks of pregnancy complications, cesarean sections, and prematurity.
+Singleton pregnancies have lower risks for both the gestational carrier and the baby, including lower risks of pregnancy complications, cesarean sections, and prematurity.

 Cons of SET